All Products

 • The number_of_replicas parameter is optional.
 This parameter specifies the number of tablet replicas and must be set to an odd number.
 If you do not configure this parameter, the default replication factor from the Kudu master configuration is used.

 • Kudu supports hash partitions and range partitions.
 A hash partition distributes rows by hash value to one of many buckets.
 A range partition distributes rows by using an ordered range partition key.
-The concrete range partitions must be explicitly created.
+Range partitions must be explicitly created.
 Kudu supports multi-level partitioning.
 A table must contain at least one hash or range partition.
 A table can contain only one range partition but multiple hash partitions.

 Column properties